 For the time being, plenty of authentic 3:2 games can be found within a short walk of a blasphemous 6:5 shoe game.
 On a positive note, the 6:5 trend seems to be concentrated in certain markets, like Las Vegas.
 Thankfully, it’s not a sweeping trend across the world.

 Gameplay and house edge

 Certainly, blackjack is a game of chance, but it’s also very much a game of skill.
-Depending on the rules offered by the casino in terms of number of decks, hitting on soft 17, re-splitting aces, and the option to surrender (forfeit and only lose half of one’s bet), among other rule variations, common blackjack games today have a house advantage of anywhere from 0.3 to 1.1 percent.
+Depending on the rules offered by the casino in terms of number of decks, hitting on soft 17, re-splitting aces, and the option to surrender (forfeit and only lose half of one’s bet), common blackjack games today have a house advantage of anywhere from 0.3 to 1.1 percent.

 These house advantages assume perfect player decision-making and no dealer errors.
-In essence, these are “in a vacuum” numbers.
+In essence, these are numbers “in a vacuum.”
 Because players make mistakes, the real-world house advantage is commonly much higher than the fraction of a percent.

 Even seasoned gamblers make regular errors.
 A lack of knowledge, but also unfounded superstition, plays a big part in affecting the edge the casino has over the player.

 What has led to rule variations at blackjack tables over time?

 There are certainly a number of factors.
 There is increased player knowledge on correct decision-making.
 Even further changing the game is the availability of published material on card-counting and advantage techniques.

 In the 1940s and 1950s, it was possible to find a blackjack game that offered players an edge off the top.
 This means the casino offered a game, which, if played correctly, gave the player an advantage from the very first hand of a new shuffle.
 Yes, some casinos offered a game in which they not only did not have a built-in advantage; they actually dealt a game where the house was disadvantaged!